jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 iwlwifi               183038  1 iwldvm
 ````

 These are the kernel modules which are loaded.
+Use `modinfo` to get more info about a moduel; if you want.

 If you need to add a module to your kernel (say a new driver for a hardware) or remove it (uninstall a driver) you can use `rmmod` and `modprobe`.